Revolutionary Liquid Application System

 The G2 places fertilizer behind the planter.
 It provides even fertilizer depth in uneven terrains.

 The G2 adds only 11 pounds per row added weight.
 It is easy to mount and easy to walk around the planter.
 The compact design eliminates having to find room in front or behind the planter for much larger, heavier, and more expensive fertilizer solutions.

-The disc can be set to run 1/2″ to 2″ deep in the soil using the 4 holes of adjustment on the front of the bracket where the wheel bolts on.
-The G2's mounting bracket allows it at least 2″ more clearance under the tail section of the planter.
+The disc can be set to run 1/2″ to 2″ deep in the soil, and the G2 mounting bracket allows it at least 2″ more clearance under the tail section of the planter.

 In a 3-year fertilizer application study (2011-2013) by Ken Ferrie of Farm Journal Magazine the G2 fertilizer disc topped their yield trials.
 (See charts)

 Planter depth is controlled by the gauge wheels on a planter or drill.
 Most fertilizer attachments are 30″ to 36″ away from the seed drop thus making it hard to control depth of the planter unit in uneven ground.
 Our G2 fertilizer disc is placed between the gauge wheel and the press wheel.
 This makes it less than 12″ from the seed drop, keeping the planting unit running at a constant depth.

 - Unique one piece design that equalizes down pressure on press wheels and liquid disc

 - A heavy duty triple sealed bearing utilized in the disc

 - Powder iron oil impregnated bushings in walking beam

 - Stainless axle in center pivot walking beam = no corrosion